Gary Madine

 Gary Lee Madine (born 24 August 1990) is an English former professional footballer.

 Madine began his career with Carlisle United, for whom he made his professional debut in 2007.
 He was sent out on loan in 2009, first with Rochdale and then Coventry City, and again in 2010, to Chesterfield.
 He signed a permanent contract with Sheffield Wednesday in January 2011 for an undisclosed fee.

 After four years at Hillsborough, which included loans at Carlisle United, Coventry City and Blackpool, he signed permanently for Bolton Wanderers in 2015.
 In 2018, he signed for Cardiff City.
 He was loaned out to Sheffield United in 2019.
-He joined Blackpool in January 2020.
+He joined Blackpool in January 2020, later joining Hartlepool United before finishing his career with Spennymoor United in 2025.

 Early life

 Madine was born in Gateshead, Tyne and Wear.
 He attended local secondary school Lord Lawson of Beamish Comprehensive School from 2001 to 2006.
 He was originally on the books of Middlesbrough; however, he was released and joined Carlisle.
 Newcastle United players Alan Shearer and Chris Waddle were his heroes growing up.